Gooba: Background and concept

 The video was shot and directed by 6ix9ine himself, while under home confinement, stemming from 6ix9ine's supervised release from prison on April 2, 2020.
 It was directed by CanonF8, David Wept, and 6ix9ine himself, produced by Omar Reynoso and was shot less than two weeks before its release, with the rapper only being allowed to shoot for two hours per week, per a judge's order.

 The video features 6ix9ine's girlfriend Rachel "Jade" Wattley and a "rainbow of big booty models" twerking, while covered in paint.
 In one scene, the video cuts to 6ix9ine transforming himself into an animated rat (a reference to him ratting out his former gang members).
 He also shows off his ankle monitor.
 The rapper's security guards are also seen in the video.

-Cover version
+Cover and parody versions

 American nu metal/metalcore band Tallah covered the song with a parody music video released on May 10, 2020, two days after the release of the original track.